 Meanwhile, all the kingdom is fussing over the glamorous palace ball.
 Longing to meet the prince, Cinderella (the golden voiced Phillipa Soo) toils away, beating back her step-sister's and step- mother's (Nancy Opel) taunts.

 Further afield, in a tower locked away from the world, Rapunzel (Alysia Velez) sits mooning out the window, winding a laddar-long golden braid to the ground for her lover, Prince (Joshua Henry) and on occasion, for her mother, the Witch!

 All these stories are set in motion when, desperate for children, the Baker and his Wife realize a spell cast by the Witch has caused their barrenness.
 In exchange for a baby, the Witch demands the Baker fetch a number of items including a red cloak, a cow white as milk, a golden slipper and lock of hair yellow as a cornhusk.
 The odyssey curls them through the forest on a hero's journey that reveals many human foibles, and socio-political inequities.

-Part 2 takes a turn towards the darker side.
-All is not well in the castle or in the lands.
+Part 2 takes a turn towards the dark side.
+All is not well in the castle or the far-reaching lands.
 A giant terrorizes the folks, and the fault lines between the wealthy and the poor appear seismic.

-Sondheim's riveting score propels the story up to the generally expected fairy tale ending--where everyone's wishes come true.
+Sondheim's riveting score propels the story up to the generally expected fairy tale ending, a place where everyone's wishes come true.
 But that's when everything falls apart.
-Happy endings are built on dreams that age and distend -- new worries replace old dreams.
+Happy endings are built on dreams that age and distend.
+Soon, new worries replace old dreams.